 Our ambition is to create a network of people that is growing exponentially who can pass on this quality climate education in order to reach a social tipping point that will help guide us to a low carbon world.

 Climate Fresk’s impact is growing exponentially: the number of volunteers is doubling every 5 months.

 It’s when a group’s rate of growth is proportional to its size.
 The more the group grows, the more the rate of growth increases.
-Whether it relates to the number of Covid-19 cases, water lillies on a pond’s surface or grains of rice on a chesboard, if something is growing exponentially, people systematically and consistently underestimate how rapidly it will grow over time.
+Whether it relates to the number of Covid-19 cases, water lilies on a pond’s surface or grains of rice on a chessboard, if something is growing exponentially, people systematically and consistently underestimate how rapidly it will grow over time.

 It’s the same for Climate Fresk!
 The more facilitators there are, the more participants there will be, and vice versa.

 The fight against climate change is a global challenge.
-Greenhouse gases emissions don’t stop at borders, so reducing them is everyone’s responsibilty.
+Greenhouse gases don’t stop at borders, so reducing the quantity we emit is everyone’s responsibility.

 We have licensed the game (Creative Commons BY-NC-ND) in such a way that the knowledge can be diseeminated as widely as possible, and by anyone.

 The usage of Climate Fresk is open and free, when it is run by a volunteer facilitator at a free event.